Brian Lawrence Evans

 Other Major Publications

 Current Graduate Students

 Dr. Brian L. Evans is the Engineering Foundation Professor of Electrical and Computer Engineering at The University of Texas at Austin.
 His earned his B.S.E.E.C.S.
 (1987) degree from the Rose-Hulman Institute of Technology, and his M.S.E.E.
 (1988) and Ph.D.E.E.
 (1993) degrees from the Georgia Institute of Technology.
 From 1993 to 1996, he was a post-doctoral researcher at the University of California, Berkeley.
 In 1996, he joined the faculty at UT Austin.

-Prof. Evans is an IEEE Fellow "for contributions to multicarrier communications and image display".
+Prof. Evans was elevated to IEEE Fellow "for contributions to multicarrier communications and image display".
 In multicarrier communications, his group developed the first linear complexity algorithm that allocates resources to optimize bit rates in multiuser OFDM basestations (for cellular and WiMax) and is realizable in fixed-point hardware/software.
 His group also developed the first ADSL equalizer training method that maximizes a measure of bit rate and is realizable in real-time fixed-point software.
 In image display, his group's primary contribution is in the design, analysis, and quality assessment of image halftoning by error diffusion for real-time processing by printer pipelines.